 No leakage shall be observed within the prescribed conditions.

-6.1.1.2 Pneumatic Leakage
+6.1.1.2 Pneumatic leakage

 Four (previously untested) sprinklers shall be individually conditioned at -25 ± 5°C for 24 h.
 Each sample shall be pneumatically pressurized to 2 ± 0.1 bar and immersed in glycol liquid conditioned to -25 ± 5°C, and observed for 5 min.